Financials & Investments

 Madison Community Foundation Investment Committee:

-Joan A. Burke, Chair - First Business Trust & Investment Services
+Joan A. Burke - First Business Trust & Investment Services

 Phyllis Lovrien - Morgan Stanley Smith Barney